TCHAIKOVSKY Romeo and Juliet Fantasy Overture

 Tamila Salimdjanova – piano

-Continuing Trinity Orchestra’s association with the Royal College of Music and Jaques Samuels Pianos Ltd, the penultimate concert of the 2018-2019 season is an exciting programme of compositions by four giants of Russian music, conducted by John Andrews.
+Continuing Trinity Orchestra’s association with the Royal College of Music and Jaques Samuel Pianos, the penultimate concert of the 2018-2019 season is an exciting programme of compositions by four giants of Russian music, conducted by John Andrews.

 We begin with Tchaikovsky’s famous and powerful Romeo and Juliet Fantasy Overture – a magical composition in which the composer presents a variety of characters and moods to create a much-loved concert piece.